zahlio/scrapoxy/docs/tutorials/python-scrapy/index.rst

     scrapy crawl scraper -o profiles.csv

-Scrapy scraps the site and extract profiles to *profiles.csv*.
+Scrapy scraps the site and extract profiles to :code:`profiles.csv`.

-However, `Scraping Challenge`_ is protected! *profiles.csv* is empty...
+However, `Scraping Challenge`_ is protected! :code:`profiles.csv` is empty...

 We will **integrate** Scrapoxy_ to bypass the protection.